scala/docs.scala-lang/sips/pending/_posts/2016-04-21-multiple-implicit-parameter-lists.md

 ## Motivation

-In Scala the implicit parameters of a function are limited to being placed in the single very last parameter list of a function.
-This prevents later parameters from using dependant types of former ones as this is only allowed between, but not inside a single parameter list.
-Another issue introduced by this restriction is, that if you want to explicitly specify one of the implicit parameters you have to specify all of them by hand (or write `implicitly` in place of every other parameter that should be filled by the compiler).
+Currently, the implicit parameters of a function are limited to being placed in a single, final, parameter list of a function.
+This prevents later parameters from using dependant types of former ones, as this is only allowed between, but not inside a single parameter list.

+This restriction also means that if you want to explicitly specify one of the implicit parameters you have to specify all of them by hand (or write `implicitly` in place of every other parameter that should be filled by the compiler).

 ## Motivating Examples